What is Fight For Air Climb?

 Is there a gear check for items I don't want to Climb with?

-No. Due to safety concerns, water bottles are not allowed in the building while you climb.
-Water stations are available for you on floors 14, 23, 32, 43 and 53 as well as at the top and bottom of the tower.
+Due to safety concerns, water bottles are not allowed in the building while you climb.
+There are plenty of rehydration stations in the stairwells to get adequate water, as well as at the top and bottom of the tower.
+This rule is for your safety and the safety of other climbers.
+We don't want anyone slipping on a water spill.
+This includes Camelpacks.

 Where do I get my timing chip?

-All climbers are given start times based on their 2011 finishing time and the climb option you/your team has chosen during registration (recreational or competitive climber).
+All climbers are given start times based on their team and the climb option you/your team has chosen during registration (recreational or competitive climber).
 Each participant will also be assigned a "wave number" along with their start time.
 It is important to remember both your start time and wave number.
 Teams will receive the same start time and wave number.
-Elite Climbers will go first, Firefighters will go in the last wave time.
+Elite Climbers (CrossFit) and Firefighters will go first.
+To be an Elite Climber you should be able to complete the Climb in under 10 minutes.
+Recreational Climber teams will go in order of registration so it’s smart to get your team signed up online early.

 Are pets allowed?